suzukiget/api-public/source/index.html.md

 + `SIZE`: loan size
 + `PERIOD`: the loan period
 + `AUTO_REFUND`: boolean to mark auto refund or not
++ `SIDE`: appears in authed loan for user to recognize created information.

 > **Request**